-WebP is a modern image format and support almost every modern web browser, even WebP is recommended by Google.
+WebP is a modern image format and supports almost every modern web browser, even WebP is recommended by Google.

 WebP image provides lossless and lossy compression for images on the web, and according to Google, WebP lossless images are 26% smaller in size compared to a regular PNG image and 25 to 34% smaller than JPEG images.

-During our test, we have also compared the image sizes, and the average converted WebP images size was about 20% to 50% smaller than the PNGs and JPEGs.
+During our test, we also compared the image sizes, and the average converted WebP image size was about 20% to 50% smaller than the PNGs and JPEGs.
 So, you can take the idea, that how much performance will increase if your website serves WebP images.

 The main question is that you are a WordPress website owner, and now WordPress is natively supported WebP images, so what will happen to the previously uploaded PNGs and JPEG images?

 WordPress 5.8 is natively supported WebP images, but WordPress will not convert your previously uploaded or any of the new PNG or JPEG images that you will upload.